-Article 86 (M3) (M7) Modification of the application
+Modification of the application

-- 1. Where a measure the annulment of which is sought is replaced or amended by another measure with the same subject matter, the applicant may, by no later than two weeks after service of a decision fixing the date of the hearing or before service of the decision of the General Court to rule without an oral part of the procedure, modify the application to take account of that new factor.
-That time limit may be extended by the President at the reasoned request of the applicant.
-Article 60 shall not apply. - 2.
-The modification of the application must be made by a separate document within the time limit laid down in the sixth paragraph of Article 263 TFEU within which the annulment of the measure justifying the modification of the application may be sought. - 3.
-In cases brought pursuant to Article 270 TFEU, the modification of the application must be made by a separate document and, by way of derogation from paragraph 2, within the time limit laid down in Article 91(3) of the Staff

-Regulations within which the annulment of the measure justifying the modification of the application may be sought.

-- 4. The statement of modification shall contain: - (a) the modified form of order sought; - (b) where appropriate, the modified pleas in law and arguments; - (c) where appropriate, the evidence produced and offered in connection with the modification of the form of order sought. - 5.
+- 1. Where a measure the annulment of which is sought is replaced or amended by another measure with the same subject-matter, the applicant may, before the oral part of the procedure is closed, or before the decision of the General Court to rule without an oral part of the procedure, modify the application to take account of that new factor. - 2.
+The modification of the application must be made by a separate document within the timelimit laid down in the sixth paragraph of Article 263 TFEU within which the annulment of the measure justifying the modification of the application may be sought. - 3.
+In cases brought pursuant to Article 270 TFEU, the modification of the application must be made by a separate document and, by way of derogation from paragraph 2, within the time limit laid down in Article 91(3) of the Staff Regulations within which the annulment of the measure justifying the modification of the application may be sought. - 4.
+The statement of modification shall contain: - (a) the modified form of order sought; - (b) where appropriate, the modified pleas in law and arguments; - (c) where appropriate, the evidence produced and offered in connection with the modification of the form of order sought. - 5.
 The statement of modification must be accompanied by the measure justifying the modification of the application.
-If that measure is not produced, the Registrar shall prescribe a reasonable time limit within which the applicant is to produce it.
-If the applicant fails to produce the measure within the time limit prescribed, the General Court shall decide whether the non-compliance with that requirement renders the statement modifying the application inadmissible. - 6.
-Without prejudice to the decision to be taken by the General Court on the admissibility of the statement modifying the application, the President shall prescribe a time limit within which the defendant may respond to the statement of modification. - 7.
-The President shall, where appropriate, prescribe a time limit within which any interveners may supplement their statements in intervention in the light of the statement modifying the application and the statement in response.
+If that measure is not produced, the Registrar shall prescribe a reasonable time-limit within which the applicant is to produce it.
+If the applicant fails to produce the measure within the time-limit prescribed, the General Court shall decide whether the non-compliance with that requirement renders the statement modifying the application inadmissible. - 6.
+Without prejudice to the decision to be taken by the General Court on the admissibility of the statement modifying the application, the President shall prescribe a time-limit within which the defendant may respond to the statement of modification. - 7.
+The President shall, where appropriate, prescribe a time-limit within which any interveners may supplement their statements in intervention in the light of the statement modifying the application and the statement in response.
 Those statements shall be served simultaneously on the interveners for that purpose.